 - When Carter told Sang and his goons in the Foo Chow restaurant to "put their guns down and fight like a man."
 Sang would later tell Carter the same thing in the expo when they face each other.

-- When Sang is about to kill Carter in the massage parlor, he throws a handkerchief to him and says "Wipe yourself off.
+- When Sang is about to kill Carter above the restaurant, he throws a handkerchief to him and says "Wipe yourself off.
 You're bleeding."
 Later, after killing the man in a shootout at the expo, Carter tosses a handkerchief on him and says: "Wipe yourself off.
 You dead."

 - When Lee first speaks English, Carter accuses Lee of lying to him about not speaking English.
 Lee replies, "I never said I didn't.
 You assumed I didn't."
 At the end of the movie, when Carter and Lee are aboard a plane, Carter speaks Chinese to a flight attendant and a surprised Lee says, "I didn't know you spoke Chinese!"
 Carter replies with a smile, "I never said I didn't.
 You assumed I didn't."